 Day 5: Wadi Rum

-Leave Wadi Musa and head south to the desert landscape of Wadi Rum, a UNESCO World Heritage area with miles of stunning golden rock and sand stretching for miles in every direction.
+Leave Wadi Musa and head south to the desert landscape of Wadi Rum, a UNESCO World Heritage site with miles of stunning golden rock and sand stretching for miles in every direction.
 To get around you can hire a 4×4 from the visitors’ centre and head out on your own.
-Or you can hire a driver and guide (or a camel if you prefer) to take you around some of the most famous landmarks like the Jebel Burdah Rock Bridge and T.E.
+Or you can hire a driver and guide (or a camel if you prefer) to take you around some of the most famous landmarks including the Jebel Burdah Rock Bridge and T.E.
 Lawrence’s Seven Pillars of Wisdom.
-Then head to a traditional Bedouin camp for the night.
+Then head to a traditional Bedouin camp to spend the night.

-Where to stay in Wadi Rum: The Arabian Nights camp is the best-rated in Wadi Rum, run by a Bedouin family out in a remote area surrounded by mountains.
-There’s a mix of private rooms and dorm beds if you’re on a budget, with a communal shower and toilet block, and a central tent where everyone gathers to eat together.
-It’s got a real sociable feel – with some of the best star-filled skies you’ll ever see.
+Where to stay in Wadi Rum: The Arabian Nights camp is the best-rated of the camps in Wadi Rum, and is run by a Bedouin family out in a remote area surrounded by mountains.
+They have a mix of private rooms and dorm beds if you’re on a budget, with a communal shower and toilet block, and a central tent where everyone gathers to eat together.
+It’s got a real sociable feel – with some of the most star-filled night skies you’ll find anywhere.

 Total driving: 64 miles/1.5 hours

 Day 6: Dead Sea